 There are 2 main ways the flu vaccine is given:

-Your doctor will recommend the best flu vaccine for your child.
-Children with weakened immune systems should not get the nasal spray because it contains a weakened live form of the flu virus.
+Children with weakened immune systems should not get the nasal spray.
+It has a weakened live form of the flu virus.
 People who live in the same household as your child should not receive the nasal spray either.

 The flu shot is made with dead (inactivated) flu viruses.
-It is safe for people with cancer.
-It may be given at least 2 weeks before chemotherapy or between chemotherapy cycles.
+It is safe for people with weakened immune systems.
+Your child can take it at least 2 weeks before chemotherapy.
+Or they can take it between chemotherapy cycles.

 There are several different types of flu shots.
 Most are given in the muscle of the upper arm.
 Infants and very young children may get the flu shot in the upper thigh.